hasura/graphql-engine/docs/graphql/manual/deployment/kubernetes/logging.rst

   :depth: 1
   :local:

-You can check logs of Hasura GraphQL engine deployed on Kubernetes by checking the logs of the GraphQL engine service, i.e. ``hasura``:
+You can check the logs of the Hasura GraphQL engine deployed on Kubernetes by checking the logs of the GraphQL engine service, i.e. ``hasura``:

 .. code-block:: bash